Defining

 relational approaches to harm

-Restorative and Transformative Justice are philosophies and frameworks for preventing and addressing violence that acknowledge and address the needs of those who have been harmed and prioritize accountability, healing, and repair.
+Restorative and Transformative Justice are relational approaches to harm.
+They are philosophies and frameworks for preventing and addressing violence that acknowledge and address the needs of those who have been harmed and prioritize accountability, healing, and repair.

 why?